Vikaskumar75/Task-Manager-App/README.md

 # Task-Manager

-- An Node.js application that contains APIs for managing tasks.
+- A Node.js application that contains APIs for managing tasks.
+Ideal for a TODO list application.

 ## Features